 Step 3.
 Withdraw your Ripple

-In the interests of securing your XRP, it’s a good idea to move your currency out of the exchange and into your wallet as soon as possible.
+In the interests of securing your XRP, it’s a good idea to move your currency out of the exchange and into your wallet.
 To withdraw your XRP to your wallet you need to generate an address then paste it the relevant field in your exchange account.

-How to trade XRP (Ripple) – step-by-step guide
+How to trade XRP (Ripple) – a step-by-step guide

-If you’re only interested in trading Ripple you don’t have to worry about getting a suitable wallet because you’re taking a position on the currency rather than actually acquiring it.
-This means you can potentially make a profit from Ripple without the hassle and security risk of owning it.
+If you’re interested in trading XRP you don’t have to worry about getting a suitable wallet because you’re in constant movement and moving it to a wallet gives you a time-disadvantage.
+Using CFD brokers, you can make a profit from Ripple without the hassle and security risk of owning its coins.

 Step 1.
 Find a broker

 There are plenty of cryptocurrency trading platforms to choose from so first task is to identify the platforms that do and choose one that suits your needs, you can do this using our table at the top of the page. eToro and AvaTrade are two of the most popular cryptocurrency trading platforms.

 Step 2.
 Deposit money

 Another advantage of trading Ripple is that you can deposit fiat money (USD, GBP, EUR etc.).
 This isn’t always an option when buying XRP – some exchanges require you to purchase altcoins using Bitcoin.
 Just be sure to check that your preferred method is available, for example, many users prefer to buy ripple with PayPal due to its wide availability worldwide.
 Mostly though, services allow users to buy XRP with bank transfer or debit card.

 Step 3.
 Decide how you’d like to trade

-There are two methods to trade cryptocurrencies: CFDs (Contract For Difference) or Spread Betting.
+There are two methods to trade cryptocurrencies: CFDs (Contract For Difference), or Spread Betting.
 Both methods essentially entail speculating on the price movements of your chosen currency.
-If you aren’t sure which option to go for we recommend researching the differences between spreads and CFDs.
+If you aren’t sure which option to go for we recommend researching the differences.

 Step 4.
 Start trading

-If you’re a complete novice we recommend starting with a demo account and familiarising yourself with process and the platform.
+If you’re a complete novice we recommend starting with a demo account and familiarising yourself with the process and the platform.
 Cryptocurrency trading is extremely volatile, which means you can make and lose money very quickly.
-Ripple has typically trended upwards but, as a relatively new and experimental currency, it fluctuates wildly, even by crypto standards.
+Ripple has typically trended upwards but, as a relatively new and experimental currency, it fluctuates wildly.

-As an XRC trader you’re speculating on the currency’s price movements by taking a short (sell) or long (buy) position.
-If you think XRCx will fall in value you should take a short position, if you think it will rise in value you should take a long position.
+As an XRP trader, you’re speculating on the currency’s price movements by taking a short (sell) or long (buy) position.
+If you think XRP will fall in value you should take a short position, if you think it will rise in value you should take a long position.